nasa/CTF/docs/ctf/ctf_plugin_guide.md

 ```

-Executing the script produces the following output showing the test command successfully processed, and the test verification command executed 6 times before it the verification was satisfied.
+Executing the script produces the following output showing the test instruction successfully processed, and the test verification instruction executed 6 times before it the verification was satisfied.

 ```
 [14:13:33.882] test_script                     (85 ) *** INFO: Input file utilized : test_ctf_example_plugin.json